 Body Mass Index (BMI)

-From the age of 18, it is important for your doctor to start calculating your BMI.
+From the age of 18, it is important for your doctor to start calculating your BMI using BMI Calculator App.
 The results will indicate whether you are obese, a condition that puts you at a higher risk of serious medical issues such as heart disease and diabetes.

 A woman requires biannual dental checkups.
 During regular dental visits, your dentist will clean and examine your teeth.
 Dental checkups will also help to detect early signs of decay, gum disease and other oral health problems.
 To conclude, it takes effort and caution to keep everything in your body functioning properly.
-Making appointments with your doctor for a medical test is one of the ways to achieve this.
+Making appointments with your doctor for a medical test or using BMI Calculator App is one of the ways to achieve this.

 Related Posts you May Like: